VirajBhatt9/Excess_chemical_potential_calculation/README.md

+# Excess chemical potential calculation using multiple stage Free Energy Perturbation (FEP) technique for a Lennard-Jones fluid in NVT ensemble using Monte Carlo simulation

-# 1. Introduction to the system
+## 1. Introduction to the system

 In our system, we have 257 particles in which 256 particles are interacting with each other by the Lennard-Jones potential given by,